 “This site contains affiliate links for which OEMDTC may be compensated” |

-- Safety first - Flame King tanks are Pre-purged vacuum ready for filling with LP gas - they are x-ray and hydrostatic tested plus Department of Transportation (DOT) and Transport Canada (tc) certified
+- SAFETY FIRST - Flame King tanks are pre-purged, vacuum-ready for filling with Propane/LP gas; they are x-ray and hydrostatic tested and Department of Transportation (DOT) and Transport Canada (TC) certified

-- Leading the industry - Flame King, a leader in propane storage solutions, prides themselves on making the highest quality, Premium, refillable propane tanks on the market.
-From 1lb up to 100lb tanks, we've got you covered
+- LEADING THE INDUSTRY - Flame King, a leader in propane storage solutions, prides itself in making the highest quality, premium, refillable propane tanks in the market; from 0.25LB up to 420LB tanks, we've got you covered!

 - Propane Forklift Kit, Joseph (Author)